JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7910 days**.

-And here is a just a random fact -  **The Uape Indians, who live in the Amazon, mix the ashes of their recently cremated relatives with alcohol, then all members of the family drink the mix with fond memories of the deceased**.
+And here is a just a random fact -  **The name for Oz in "The Wizard of Oz" was thought up when the creator, Frank Baum, looked at his filing cabinet and saw A-N, and O-Z, hence "Oz."**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)